OSGeo/gdal/doc/source/programs/gdal_raster_neighbors.rst

       adding the sum of the (contributing, i.e. non nodata) weighted source pixels and dividing it by the sum of the coefficients in the kernel.

-    If  :option:`--kernel` is specified several times, there will be as many output bands as the number of values of the option.
+    If :option:`--kernel` is specified several times, there will one output band for each combination of kernel and input band.

 .. option:: --size <SIZE>